raspberrypilearning/space-talk/en/step_4.md

 --- task ---

-**Test:** Click on the **Pico** sprite to see the speech bubble and hear the sound.
+**Test:** Click on the **Pico** sprite and check that the speech bubble appears and you can hear the sound.
 If you do not hear the sound, make sure that you have added the `start sound`{:class="block3sound"} block under the `when this sprite clicked`{:class="block3events"} block.
 Also, check that the sound is working on your computer or tablet.

 --- /task ---